 To get started, the first thing you are going to need to do is hold the amount of the token that you are going to want to lend out.
 Understandably, you cannot lend out what you don’t hold.
 For a full list of assets that are currently supported, and their APY’s you can check out the Compound Finance Markets page

-Once you have found the asset that you want to lend out, the first thing to do is acquire that asset using your favourite exchange, if you do not already have a “go-to” exchange, here is an video where we cover some of the top, and safest exchanges that we recommend.
+Once you have found the asset that you want to lend out, the first thing to do is acquire that asset using your favourite exchange, if you do not already have a “go-to” exchange, Guy has a video on the top exchanges.

 What am I talking about?
 Well, to interact with the Compound Finance protocol you are going to have to link a decentralized Ethereum wallet, such as the Coinbase wallet, Ledger hardware wallet, or the most popular, and commonly used Metamask wallet.